inin1999/autoselectdpml/README.md

 In this work, two datasets are used, **Cifar100** and **Purchase100**

 # How to Use
 1. Put the labeled data into the folder named "original_data".
+Save and store label completion accuracy and privacy leaks as a file here, and place the dataset here as well.
 2. Use one of the files "preprocess_dataset_**.py" to preprocess the data.
-(2.5.
+Combining accuracy and privacy breaches with datasets (2.5.
 To merge the preprocessed data from all scenarios, use "merge_dataset.py".)
 The pre-processed data will be stored in a folder named "data".
 3. Training the model